FROSTEYe-actual/footnotes_tooltip/README.md

 - **Security & Privacy**: Designed with security in mind.
 It uses standard DOM APIs and does not collect any user data or require external API calls.
 - **Blog Optimized**: Specially designed for content-heavy blogs to provide a seamless reading experience without annoying page jumps.
 - **Dark Mode Optimized**: Features a modern Glassmorphism UI (blur & transparency) designed specifically for dark themes.
-- **Mobile Optimized**: Responsive modal-style layout for mobile devices with multi-touch pinch-zoom support.
+- **Mobile Optimized**: Responsive modal-style layout for mobile devices with multi-touch pinch-to-zoom support.
 - **Accessible**: Full keyboard navigation support (Focus trapping & Escape to close).
 - **Performance**: Smart asset loading (only on pages with footnotes) and AJAX/PJAX compatible.
 - **Smart Positioning**: Automatic flip (top/bottom) based on available viewport space.